aristanetworks/anta/documentation/tests_eos.functions.md

 verify_bgp_rtc_count(device, enable_password, number)
 ```

-Verifies all RTC BGP sessions are established and the actual number of BGP RTC neighbors is the one we expect.
+Verifies all RTC BGP sessions are established (default VRF) and the actual number of BGP RTC neighbors is the one we expect (default VRF).